echorebel/play-store-autoscale/README.md

 With a docker you can put your secret client json and slack webhook into one nice package and deploy it to your CI registry (never public).
 1. copy google-play-service.json to the project
-2. docker build -t playstore-autoscale .
+2. `docker build -t playstore-autoscale .`
-3. docker tag
+3. `docker tag playstore-autoscale your.docker.registry/playstore-autoscale:0.1`
+4.`docker push your.docker.registry/playstore-autoscale:0.1`
+5. run on you CI system job or manually, e.g:
-3. docker run -it --rm --name playstore-autoscale playstore-autoscale
+`docker run -it --rm --name playstore-autoscale playstore-autoscale`

 ## Used libs